gkraften/P-Uppgift/README.md

   def __init__(self, game, type):
     '''Initializes the bot with the game game of type Reversi. type is the color that the bot plays as.'''

+  def play(self):
+    '''Makes a move.
+It does not check whether it actually is the bot's turn.
+    Returns a list of all pieces that were flipped and None if it passed its turn.'''
 ```